Juliana Tilbury-Carson - Dancer

 Amanda Rentschler - Dancer

 Amanda Rentschler is a Charlotte native.
 She began her performance career as a 5 year old actress with the Children’s Theater of Charlotte, debuting in a duet with a Kermit the frog puppet that was received with rave reviews.
 Years later, she participated in their ensemble under Jill Bloede and Alan Poindexter.
 She began basic dance training with Charlotte Ballet in her early teens in hopes of expanding her musical theater abilities, but fell in love with modern dance in the process.
 She received her high school diploma and BFA in contemporary dance from UNCSA.
 Since graduating she’s danced in New York City, Baltimore and Portland, OR.
-Upon returning to Charlotte she’s danced with Caroline Calouche & Co, Plexus Dance, and created her own original works for students.
+Upon returning to Charlotte she has danced with Caroline Calouche & Co, Plexus Dance, Sarah Ingel, and Emily Cargill and dancers.
 She believes strongly that acting and dance are intertwined and to be an engaging performer in one, you must study the other.

 Liz Beres – dancer